The Private Equity Review: Germany

 - carried interest from a trading fund – the carried-interest legislation does not apply to trading funds.
 Nevertheless, there are strong arguments to apply the 40 per cent exemption to carried interest under the general exemption regime for capital gains and dividends; and

 - carried interest from a corporate fund – the German tax administration issued a guidance letter under which dividends paid by a corporate private equity fund are not entitled to the 40 per cent exemption regime.
-We take the view that such guidance letter is not lawful, since the dividends are entitled to the general 40 per cent participation exemption unless anti-abuse legislation would apply that provides for additional conditions.
+We take the view that this guidance letter is not lawful, since the dividends are entitled to the general 40 per cent participation exemption unless anti-abuse legislation that provides for additional conditions would apply.

 Finally, it should be noted that reliable tax planning seems difficult, and German fund taxation remains a field to be closely monitored by private equity fund managers and investors.

-1 Felix von der Planitz is a partner, and Natalie Bär and Maxi Wilkowski are senior managers at PwC.
+1 Felix von der Planitz is a partner and Natalie Bär and Maxi Wilkowski are senior managers at PwC.
 The information in this chapter was accurate as at March 2018.

-2 BEPS: base erosion and profit shifting.
-The OECD’s Action Plan was published in July 2013, and identifies 15 actions to address BEPS in a comprehensive manner and sets deadlines to implement these actions.
+2 The OECD (2013) Action Plan on Base Erosion and Profit Shifting (BEPS) was published in July 2013 and identifies 15 actions to address BEPS in a comprehensive manner, and sets deadlines to implement these actions.

-3 Private Equity as Asset Class for institutional Investors and Family Offices, Result of a Survey among institutional Investors in Germany, published by German Private Equity and Venture Capital Association in July 2017.
+3 Private Equity as Asset Class for Institutional Investors and Family Offices: Result of a Survey among Institutional Investors in Germany, published by the German Private Equity and Venture Capital Association in July 2017.

-4 This is different for, for example, EU fund managers that would like to enter the German market cross-border.
-Then the European passport rules for fund managers apply.
+4 This is different for EU fund managers that would like to enter the German market cross-border, for example; then the European passport rules for fund managers apply.

 5 Commission Delegated Regulation (EU) No. 694/2014 of 17 December 2013.